villano-lab/ntransporter/README.md

 make NT_Src
 ```

+### Dependencies

+The following packages must be installed/configured before building `ntransporter`:

+- **`ROOT`** : CERN's data processing language.
+Find installation instructions [here](https://root.cern/install/).
+Current versions of `ntransporter` have been tested on `ROOT` version `6.24/04`, but should work for any version `>= 6.02`

+- **`Geant4`** : the foundation of `SuperSim`, used for differential cross section calculations.
+Versions of `SuperSim` used by `ntransporter` (at time of writing, `<= V11.00.01`) use [`geant4-v10.6.3`](https://geant4.web.cern.ch/download/10.6.3.html).
+Installation instructions can be found [here](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/) for the newest version, but should still work for 10.6.3.

+- **`SuperSim`** : SuperCDMS's main simulations software, used for configuring CDMS-specific physics lists and calculating total cross sections.
+Data under the `supersim` directory is used for source calculations.
+The entire source code must be available to this program, and the environment should be configured as when building/compiling the software yourself (see [this Confluence page](https://confluence.slac.stanford.edu/display/CDMS/Running+Simulations+at+Specific+Sites)).
+The code is available on the [Gitlab](https://gitlab.com/supercdms/Simulations/supersim).
+See also the [external package guide](https://confluence.slac.stanford.edu/display/CDMS/SuperSim+Reference+Manual#SuperSimReferenceManual-ExternalPackages): some environments may require `libuuid-dev` (`sudo apt-get install uuid-dev`).

 ## Executables Quick Guide

 An overview of the executables built by `ntransporter` is given here.
 In general, the executables built by `ntransporter` begin with "`NT_`".